-**To be clear: The pace of this project is and will be unstable – I am not a kept man or a bored househusband, and I am balancing this labor of love with working a full-time job and (somehow) producing a doctoral dissertation on Italo Calvino, Jorge Luis Borges and theoretical physics.
-I will not rush myself to meet some unreal deadline – if any particular entry requires weeks of planning and work, then so be it.
-My end results will be better researched and more accurate for it.
+**To be clear: The pace of this project is and will be unstable.
+I will not rush myself to meet some illusory deadline – if any particular entry requires weeks of planning and work, then so be it.
+My results will be better-researched and more accurate for it.

 My goal, above all else, is to present a snippet of the cuisines of the world as they are, in as sensitive a context as possible – no substitutions and no bullshit.

 This blog is, foremost, a reaction to what I have perceived to be a general lack of effort in the re-creation of worldwide cuisine by Western home cooks.
-Innumerable blogs, both current and in ruins, have halfheartedly flirted with introducing the varied cuisines of our planet to others – and though this be a noble cause, authentic, researched and brave cooking a noble cause alone makes not.
-Half of the fun of cooking, for me, lies in its archeology – unearthing arcana, procuring necessities, and then sitting back and enjoying a job well done.
-And often a hearty, garlic-scented belch.
+Innumerable blogs, both current and in ruins, have halfheartedly flirted with introducing the varied cuisines of our planet to other eaters, with mixed results.
+Half of the fun of cooking, for me, lies in its cultural archeology.
+Much of the fun of eating, in turn, I derive from attempting to be aware of the cultural machinery surrounding the act.

 1) I will cook a meal from every single recognized country in the world, moving alphabetically so as not to avoid the more difficult cuisines.
 (A “meal” shall heretofore be defined as “more than one dish”).

 2) I will choose which dishes to cook based on my ability to procure authentic, traditional ingredients (either in person or through mail-order).
 If I can’t find it, I won’t make it.
 NO substitutions.